cloudmesh-community/fa18-523-83/project-report/report.md

-# Credit Scoring Algorithm and Its Implementation in Production Environment :hand: fa18-523-83
+# Credit Scoring Algorithm and Its Implementation in Production Environment :smiley: fa18-523-83

 | Nhi Tran